-- framework of the organisation that includes the Financial Regulations, codes of conduct for members, employees and officers, the scheme of delegation, the procurement and contracting policy and procedures, the scheme of Devolved Resource Management (DRM) and the role of committees. - 7.
+- 6. The Financial Rules should not be seen in isolation, but rather as part of the overall regulatory framework of the organisation that includes the Financial Regulations, codes of conduct for members, employees and officers, the scheme of delegation, the procurement and contracting policy and procedures, the scheme of Devolved Resource Management (DRM) and the role of committees. - 7.
 These Financial Rules are intended to: - (a) ensure that the financial dealings of the Commissioner and the Chief Constable are conducted properly and in a way which meets the requirements of best practice; - (b) include sufficient safeguards for the Joint Chief Finance Officer, who has statutory responsibility for ensuring that the financial affairs of the Commissioner and Chief Constable are properly administered, to discharge properly his/her statutory obligations; - (c) encourage the delegation of responsibility to the lowest level consistent with 7(a) and (b); this applies to the delegation of financial responsibility between the Commissioner and the Chief Constable, and within the Constabulary and OPCC themselves.